gamesbook/pyprototypr/docs/layouts_rectangular.rst

 .. |deg|  unicode:: U+00B0 ..
 DEGREE SIGN
    :ltrim:

-**pyprototypr** allows you to directly define where elements, that make up your design, should be placed within a page, or over a series of pages within a `deck <card_decks.rst>`_, but it also includes commands that let you place, or "`layout <layouts.rst>`_", elements in a more repetitive or regular way within a page.

 This section assumes you are very familiar with the concepts, terms and ideas for `pyprototypr <index.rst>`_ as presented in the `Basic Concepts <basic_concepts.rst>`_ , that you understand all of the